Yuan Zhen: Background

 Yuan Zhen was born in 779, around the time of Emperor Dezong's ascension to the throne.
-He was a 10th-generation descendant of Tuoba Shiyijian, the grandfather of Northern Wei's founder Emperor Daowu, who was posthumously honored Emperor Zhaocheng after Northern Wei's founding.
+He was a 10th-generation descendant of Tuoba Shiyiqian, the grandfather of Northern Wei's founder Emperor Daowu, who was posthumously honored Emperor Zhaocheng after Northern Wei's founding.
 Yuan Zhen's male ancestor line was renamed Yuan, from Tuoba, when Emperor Xiaowen changed Xianbei names to Han names in 496.
 Subsequently, ancestors of Yuan Zhen's served as officials of the Sui dynasty and Tang dynasty.
 His grandfather Yuan Fei (元悱) served as a county secretary general, while his father Yuan Kuan (元寬) served as a low-level official at the ministry of justice, as well as secretary to an imperial prince.

 Yuan Kuan died when Yuan Zhen was seven, and Yuan Zhen was raised by his mother Lady Zheng, who was considered an intelligent woman.
 As the household was poor, she did not send Yuan Zhen to school, but taught him to read and write herself.
 It was said that Yuan became capable of writing at age eight, and at age 14 passed the imperial examination for understanding two Confucian classics.
 At age 23, he was made a copyeditor at the Palace Library.